Skip to main content

 Using Components

-Convex components add new features to your backend in their own sandbox with their own functions, schema and data, scheduled functions and all other fundamental Convex features.
+Convex Components add new features to your backend in their own sandbox with their own functions, schema and data, scheduled functions and all other fundamental Convex features.

 You can see the full list of components in the directory.
-Each component README provides full instructions on how to install and use them.

 1. Install from `npm`

-npm i @convex-dev/sharded-counter
+npm i @convex-dev/agent

 2. Add the component to your app

-// convex/convex.config.ts
+convex/convex.config.ts

 import { defineApp } from "convex/server";

-import shardedCounter from "@convex-dev/sharded-counter/convex.config";
+import agent from "@convex-dev/agent/convex.config.js";

 const app = defineApp();